-To maintain high quality service within the District's service area, fulfill contractual obligations to manage and operate the City of Industry Waterworks System, continue the District's involvement in the PVOU IZ & SZ Project and operate the District's BPOU Groundwater Treatment Facility, a total of 18 full-time employees and 1 part-time employee will be needed.
+To maintain high quality service within the District's service area, fulfill contractual obligations to manage and operate the City of Industry Waterworks System, operate the PVOU IZ & SZ Treatment Facilities and operate the District's BPOU Groundwater Treatment Facility, a total of 18 full-time employees and 1 part-time employee will be needed.

-(Field Operations) Transmission, Distribution, Treatment and Supply 12 (Office and Management) Customer Service and Administration 7
+(Field Operations) Transmission, Distribution, Treatment and Supply 12

+(Office and Management) Customer Service and Administration 7

-In calendar year 2024, the District will need a personnel compensation budget of \$1,890,000 for salaries and payroll taxes related to meeting the requirements of water distribution, water treatment & supply, customer service and administrative functions for the District, CIWS, BPOU Treatment Plant Operations and PVOU IZ & SZ.
+In calendar year 2025, the District will need a personnel compensation budget of \$2,060,000 for salaries and payroll taxes related to meeting the requirements of water distribution, water treatment & supply, customer service and administrative functions for the District, CIWS, BPOU and PVOU IZ & SZ Treatment Plant Operations.